 - Does your group plan provide enough coverage to maintain your current lifestyle?

-There's no way to answer any of these questions for certain.
-But you can put an individual disability plan in place today with Breeze, and rest easy.
+Of course, there’s no way to answer any of these questions for certain.
+But you can prepare for the worst by putting a plan in place today.